Rbiasuz/old_stuff/README.md

 ```
 -> Grid optimization of university disciplines using natural language processing
--> Detection of failures by image processing
+-> Defect Detection by image processing
--> Report optimization using data engineering
+-> Reports optimization using data engineering
 -> Research, correlation and regression of variables to calculate ROI in product development
--> Gamification projects over business process.
+-> Gamification projects over business process
+-> Web Crawler to collect relevant data
 ```

 ## Contents

 Here at my GIT you can see (and download) some of the projects that I made (although some datasets are private).
-They are organized in the following folders:
+They are the following:

+### "Aulas Data Science"

+Aulas mean Classes, it's where you can view the notebooks that I use as base to my classes.

 ### Convolutional Neural Network - Usinagem